algolia/instantsearch/docgen/src/guide/Styling_widgets.md

 The format for those class names is `ais-NameOfWidget-element--modifier`.

-The different class names used by every widgets are described on their respective documentation page.
+The different class names used by each widget are described on their respective documentation pages.
 You can also inspect the underlying DOM and style accordingly.

 ## Styling icons